JulioRosa/pytplinkrtrwanip/README.md

 # 🛰️ pytplinkrtrwanip

-Bypass CGNAT and expose your TP-Link router's WAN IP to the internet using DuckDNS.
+Bypass CGNAT and expose your TP-Link router's WAN IP to the internet using DuckDNS and motionEyeOS.

 This project is based on [AlexandrErohin/TP-Link-Archer-C6U](https://github.com/AlexandrErohin/TP-Link-Archer-C6U) and specially adapted for the **TP-Link Archer MR200** router.